scottgit/scottgit/README.md

-# About Scott Smith (a.k.a. scottgit here on GitHub)
+# About Scott Smith

 I'm glad you are interested in me!
 Here are some points that highlight my diverse background and that may be of interest to you.
-You might be interested as well in my [LinkedIn profile](https://www.linkedin.com/in/one-scott-smith/).
+You might be interested as well in my [LinkedIn profile](https://www.linkedin.com/in/one-scott-smith/) or my [AngelList profile](https://angel.co/u/scott-smith-152).

 ## The Technical Highlights